The best crafting classes in NYC

 3. Introduction to Japanese Floral Design at Ikebana Flowers New York

-Floral design is an art form that spans across virtually every culture that developed in a location with easy access to flowers and, as such, is an excellent type of crafting for someone looking for a multicultural experience.
-In this course, you will learn several different styles of Japanese floral arrangement and you’ll learn how they differ from American and European traditions.
+Floral design is an art form that spans virtually every culture that developed in a location with easy access to flowers and, as such, is an excellent type of crafting for someone looking for a multicultural experience.
+In this course, you will learn several different styles of Japanese floral arrangement, and you’ll learn how they differ from American and European traditions.
 Using native Japanese flora, you’ll create your own beautiful arrangements that you can take home to put on display.

 4. Gift Card for Craft Classes & More

 If you’re looking for a gift for the creative in your life, a gift card for craft classes will allow them to learn fun mediums like candle making, jewelry making, or pottery wheel throwing.
-While you could always just give them the final product, like a finished vase or piece of jewelry, you’re giving them the joy of creating something unique with their own hands.
+While you could always just give them the final product, like a finished vase or piece of jewelry, with a gift card, you’re giving them the joy of creating something unique with their own hands.
 Combine this with no expiration dates on the card and no rush to select what class they’d like to take, and you’ve got a gift that’s thoughtful and guaranteed to fit into their schedule.

 Advertising